sashanksilwal/Software-Art-Image/myApps/generateLines/README.md

 - Calculating the radius
 - Adding 1 degree for each line
 - calculating the location using trig
-- finding the color w.r.t. the location
+- finding the color w.r.t. the location (using Hue Saturation Value)

 ```C++